helixyte/everest-flex/README.md

 everest-flex
 ============

-Everest-fles is a framework to create Flex based clients for an everest REST back end.<br/>
+everest-flex is a framework to create Flex based clients for an everest REST back end.<br/>
 The ActionScript documentation can be found here:<br/>
 http://cenix.github.com/everest-flex/asdoc<br/>
 The latest SWC can be downloaded here:<br/>